This post may contain affiliate links. Please read my disclosure policy.

 This traditional Pecan Pie is sweet and delicious, totally made from scratch, including the pie crust!
-A must on every Thanksgiving table!
+A classic and old-fashioned dessert that’s a must on every Thanksgiving table!

 Pecan pie is our favorite and not just for Thanksgiving.
 I admit, I will have it a few times a year.
 It’s the sweetness, it’s the pecans and it’s the flaky crust that call to me.
 When all of those great things are combined together, you get one decadent dessert, if there ever was one.

 This pie is an absolute bona fide all American classic, Southern baking at its finest, almost too delicious for words, but somehow here I am, writing about it to share with you all.